olabanjialadejana/trackPloyee/README.md

 ## Project Overview

-Trackployee is a comprehensive desktop software solution designed to assist companies in efficiently managing their employee work schedules, attendance tracking, and payroll generation.
+Trackployee is a desktop software solution designed to assist companies in efficiently managing their employee work schedules, attendance tracking, and payroll generation.

 ## Key Features